 They could extract any erroneous records into another file along with the reason(s) for the error whereas the system could also generate the correct CSV file.

 Admin module: The Admin module allowed the Admin to create new templates and columns (attributes) on-the-fly.
-They could create new users’ credentials, provide role-based access, assign a task to the users and define any validation or mapping rules.
+They could create new user's credentials, provide role-based access, assign a task to the users and define any validation or mapping rules.

-QC module: With the help of Quality Centre (QC) Module, the Quality Manager could check if the prepared files to be loaded into the e-commerce portal were correct or not.
+QC module: With the help of the Quality Centre (QC) Module, the Quality Manager could check if the prepared files to be loaded into the e-commerce portal were correct or not.
 Before finalizing the catalog, the Quality Manager was getting notified of any missed-out errors.
-He could compare the file against the original file and can subsequently add, remove or change any values.
+He could compare the file against the original file and can subsequently add, remove, or change any values.
 If the prepared file meets the pre-requisites, the Quality Manager could export and upload it over.

 CPT implementation helped them to reduce ad-hoc processes, manual efforts, thereby reducing the risk of human errors, enabling optimum utilization of human resources and enhancing user experience.

-The catalog standardization process merely takes 3 minutes which earlier used to take anywhere between 30 minutes on an average.
+The catalog standardization process merely takes 3 minutes which earlier used to take anywhere between 30 minutes on average.
 A 100% reduction in error was achieved in 90% lesser time and 85% drop in required team size.

 Zero errors in 90% lesser time: The use of CPT reduced human effort, thus increasing throughput and reducing errors.
 It decreased the time taken for processing each product catalog from 30 minutes to 3 minutes.

 Satisfied customers: CPT ensured the reliability of data in the product catalog based on defined checks and balances rather than human judgment.
-It enhanced the end user experience of the platform.
+It enhanced the end-user experience of the platform.